Maestro by Oteligence · Java Observability

 Live Test Results — Jaeger

-Spring Boot 3.4 order-processing service.
-Same JAR, same request, all traces exported to Jaeger via OTel Collector.
+Spring Boot 3.4 banking app — fund-transfer + account + transaction (3 JARs uploaded to Maestro together).
+Same multi-service request, all traces exported to Jaeger via OTel Collector.
 Every span is from a live test run — Feb 26, 2026.

 Before — OTel Agent Only